zkat/talks/2017-09-nordicjs/presentation.md

 ^ Y'all are at a JavaScript conference, so I'm sure at least some of you have heard this term before.
 Others might be familiar with people talking about just "OOP", or "Object-Orientation".

 ^ But what *is* this whole prototype thing?
-Since there's probably more people used to class-based languages, I'll explain it in terms of that...
+Well, ince there's probably more people used to class-based languages, I'll explain it in terms of that...

 ---